 A new economy at the right time

 AI is the change the global economy needs.
 As of now, we’ve maxed out many of our resources and we are scrambling desperately to find new ways of industrial growth.
 The world would be at a stalemate, were it not for AI.
 According to a recent study by Accenture, AI is poised to double our economic growth within the next 20 years.
 A software-driven economy – i.e. an economy of abundance – will cause production costs to go down to zero and allow people to make more efficient use of their time.
 Also, capital and labor will no longer revolve around resource scarcity.
 We can already see this taking effect; Uber, for example, is the biggest taxi company in the world, yet has no cars.
 Etsy, a retail giant, owns no products.
+And let’s not forget about Shopify, an online merchant that handles all of Kylie Jenner’s multi-billion-dollar cosmetics sales and fulfillment.
+It has now introduced an AI-powered fulfillment network.
 AI is the capability necessary to revolutionize the economy; all we have to do is let it happen.

 Collaborate, not replace